 When there are no beneficial bacteria, your tank will start experiencing ammonia spikes.

-It can disrupt the water chemistry and result in an unhealthy environment for the fish and other inhabitants of the tank.
+It disrupts the water chemistry and result in an unhealthy environment for the fish and other inhabitants of the tank.

 How To Prevent Aquarium Salt From Affecting The Beneficial Bacteria In The Tank?